How To Apply

 - Graduate school transcripts

 If you have not completed your dissertation at the time of your application, please include a letter from the chair of your dissertation committee indicating the status of your project and your anticipated date of completion.
 Please also include information on the status of your dissertation in your cover letter.
-Materials should be submitted online through the APPA CAS Postdoctoral Fellowship application portal.
+Visas may be sponsored on a case-by-case basis.
+Materials should be submitted via email to Molly Costa, Administrative Associate, at email@example.com.

 University of Minnesota Nondiscrimination Statement